Introduction to R. A. S. Macalister's 1911 report on his excavations at Carrowkeel.

 The hill is formed, like its neighbour, Keshcorran, of the Upper Limestone of the Carboniferous formation, resting almost orizontally, and the slight south ward slope represents the dip of the beds.
-The continuity of the flat top of the hill is broken by a series of remarkable cliff-walled rifts which cut across it from N.N.W. to S.S.E.
+The continuity of the flat top of the hill is broken by a series of remarkable cliff-walled rifts which cut across it from North-northwest to South-southeast.

 These rifts are about 100 to 300 yards across, and 100 to 200 feet in depth, and they produce a singular and picturesque effect (Plate XI, figs. 1, 2).
 They appear to be the result of weathering along a series of strong vertical joints; and the presence of the same series of joints in the surrounding country may be seen in the parallel ridges and hollows of the country to the northward, and the consequent direction of streams and roads; and also in the prevailing directions of the shores of the island-studded Lough Arrow.